Last Updated on May 27, 2023 by Robert Mejia

 A pop filter comes in handy by removing the popping sound that comes from gusts of air from the human voice and outside sources.

-The pop shield’s material cover will guard the microphone from any pop overloads by distributing the sound as it passes through the screen.
+The pop shield’s material cover will guard the microphone against any pop overload by distributing the sound as it passes through the screen.

 The pop sound spreads rapidly in all directions at the back of the screen, causing it to terminate.